Eden-Project-Team/Eden-Update-Beta/README.md

   - Made adjustments to Because You're Here's and Law-evading Rock's charts
   - Added forgotten audio files for 3 covers
   - Fixed a bug with "MEIKO" not showing up under Rolling Girl's song options
+  - Fixed a mistake in the updated pv_db.
+Accidentally left the new file names for a future update.

 - Items that have not been changed